Save lives without spending a penny

 It started in the fall of 2012.
 Compassionate Communities teamed up with The Humane League to measure the impact of leafleting on college campuses.

-If you plan to leaflet there are a few things to know first.
+If you plan to do a leaflet, there are a few things to know first.

 In the US, the First Amendment grants you the right to leaflet on public property.
 This includes public sidewalks, state-funded universities and community colleges, and any public streets that go through college campuses.

-You may also have the right to leaflet at festivals held on public property.
-If you are ever asked to stop by police, just leave.
+You may also have the right to leave a leaflet at festivals held on public property.
+If you are ever asked to stop by the police, go.
 You should not encounter any issues as long as you stay in public areas.

 A picture can be worth a thousand words.
 A feature-length film?
 Lots and lots of words.